Breakthrough-Energy/PreREISE/README.md

 ## 3. Gather
 This module allows you to gather data for the simulation.

-### A. Wind data
+### A. Collect Data

 ####  &alpha;.
-Rapid Refresh
+Wind data

+&bull; <u>Rapid Refresh</u>:

 [RAP](https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/rapid-refresh-rap) (Rapid Refresh) is the continental-scale NOAA hourly-updated assimilation/modeling system operational at the National Centers for Environmental Prediction (NCEP).
 RAP covers North America and is comprised primarily of a numerical weather model and an analysis system to initialize that model.
 RAP provides, every hour ranging from May 2012 to date, the U and V components of the wind speed at 80 meter above ground on a 13x13 square kilometer resolution grid every hour.
 Data can be retrieved using the NetCDF Subset Service.
 Information on this interface is described [here](https://www.unidata.ucar.edu/software/thredds/current/tds/reference/NetcdfSubsetServiceReference.html).
-Power curves provided by NREL in the [WIND Toolkit documentation](https://www.nrel.gov/docs/fy14osti/61714.pdf) are then used to convert wind speed to power.

 Usage in general:
 ```